tenchd/spec_spars/README.md

 ## Command-line arguments

-You can pass optinal command-line arguments after `cargo run --release --` to control program behavior.
+You can pass optional command-line arguments after `cargo run --release --` to control program behavior.

 -i, --input_file:
 Allows you to specify the path to an input .mtx file you want to sparsify.